sgug/Engagement-Opportunities/SAS-Global-Forum-2021/README.md

 There are a number of different opportunities to get involved with SAS Global Forum 2021.
 The opportunities available are:

-* <a href="SUBMISSION REVIEWER.pdf">Submission Reviewer</a> – Experts in the SAS community who work with the Content Advisory Team (CAT) Leads to determine which submissions should be accepted for SAS Global Forum.
+* <a href="Role-Descriptions\SUBMISSION REVIEWER.pdf">Submission Reviewer</a> – Experts in the SAS community who work with the Content Advisory Team (CAT) Leads to determine which submissions should be accepted for SAS Global Forum.

 * <a href="VIRTUAL PRESENTER MENTOR.pdf">Virtual Presenter Mentor</a> – Individuals who are available to assist and encourage new presenters to submit papers and help them prepare their content, as well as help to improve the overall conference experience.